rjhoyle/cs151-spring2023/docs/content/lab8/part1.md

 `private void percolateDown(int hole)`
-: Percolate the item at position hole down through the heap by checking if it’s bigger than its biggest child, and swapping the child and recursing if it is.
+: Percolate the item at position hole down through the heap by checking if it’s smaller than its smallest child, and swapping the child and recursing if it is.
 Be careful to handle the case of single children

 `private int parent(int x)`